matteodamico/gcp-docker-vm-ansible/README.md

 ### Usage
-Set up properly the inventory file based on your needs.
+Set up properly the inventory file and the *var* fields in playbook.yml based on your needs.
 Run:
 `$ ansible-playbook playbook.yml -i inventory`